-Description: EZ Ride will strive to be the primary point of contact for transportation information for visitors and businesses, and partner with local government agencies like the Economic Development Corporations (EDCs), state agencies like NJ TRANSIT, business organizations like the local chambers of commerce and real estate developers.
+Description: EZ Ride will strive to be the primary point of contact for transportation information for visitors and businesses, and partner with local government agencies such as the Economic Development Corporations (EDCs), state agencies such as NJ TRANSIT, business organizations such as the local chambers of commerce and real estate developers.

 EZ Ride serves on the transportation committee of the Newark Regional Business Partnership (NRBP) and the Meadowlands Regional Chamber (MRC).
-The local chambers of commerce are the primary point of contract for businesses and it is critical for EZ Ride to have a seat at the table and be represented in all transportation related events that are hosted by these organizations.
+The local chambers of commerce are the primary point of contact for businesses and it is critical for EZ Ride to have a seat at the table and be represented in all transportation related events that are hosted by these organizations.
 Our services will be presented in the Relocation Guide published by the MRCC as well as in all other membership directories.

-We will work more closely with the New Jersey Business and Industry Association (NJBIA), the Leagueof Municipalities and real estate developers to market our programs and services to businesses and elected officials.
+We will work more closely with the New Jersey Business and Industry Association (NJBIA), the League of Municipalities and real estate developers to market our programs and services to businesses and elected officials.
 The EZ Ride website is designed to target businesses and elected officials and we intend to use case studies to showcase the benefits of working with us.
-Additionally, we intend to use social media more aggressively to develop a community of transportation stakeholders that could benefitfrom our programs and services.
+Additionally, we intend to use social media more aggressively to develop a community of transportation stakeholders that could benefit from our programs and services.

 EZ Ride has partnered with Destination Marketing Organizations (DMOs) to promote tourism in our service area.
-We anticipate a significant increase in tourism traffic with the launch of American Dream in the Meadowlands, growing popularity of Prudential Center in Newark, and the renaissance of AsburyPark in Monmouth County.
+We anticipate a significant increase in tourism traffic with the launch of American Dream in the Meadowlands, growing popularity of Prudential Center in Newark, and the renaissance of Asbury Park in Monmouth County.
 EZ Ride is actively involved with the all the three organizations.

 EZ Ride will encourage employer participation in our Outstanding Transportation Program Awards.
-These awards will be given for the best shuttles, Ryde4Life, and carpool/ vanpool programs, and will berecognized at our Annual Recognition Event - Champions of Change.
+These awards will be given for the best shuttles, Ryde4Life, and carpool/vanpool programs, and will be recognized at our Annual Recognition Event - Champions of Change.
 In addition, EZ Ride will assist with identifying seed funding and implementation of transportation demonstration projects.

-- Encouraging businesses to support TDM initiatives such as reserved parking for carpoolsand/or vanpools, funding shuttle services, promoting flexible work hours. - Number of employers participating in our transportation programs.
+- Encouraging businesses to support TDM initiatives such as reserved parking for carpools and/or vanpools, funding shuttle services, promoting flexible work hours. - Number of employers participating in our transportation programs.

-Strategy: Participation and Implementation of the Together North Jersey effort, including the regionalCEDS
+Strategy: Participation and Implementation of the Together North Jersey effort, including the regional CEDS.

-Description: EZ Ride will participate in activities related to the implementation of the Regional Comprehensive Economic Development Strategy (CEDS) and Together North Jersey efforts or localWorkforce Development Boards (WDBs).
+Description: EZ Ride will participate in activities related to the implementation of the Regional Comprehensive Economic Development Strategy (CEDS) and Together North Jersey efforts or local Workforce Development Boards (WDBs).

-• Participate in implementation of the Together North Jersey Regional Plan, regional andlocal Comprehensive Economic Development Strategy activities
+Participate in implementation of the Together North Jersey Regional Plan, regional and local Comprehensive Economic Development Strategy activities

-Description: EZ Ride will coordinate with NJTPA, NJDOT, PANYNJ, TransCom and NJ TRANSIT, asrequested, to identify, promote, plan, and implement suitable TDM initiatives that contribute to effectiveState and regional infrastructure planning and system operations in a corridor or regional setting.
-Trafficdelays and congestion is the norm and the reduction of traffic is a major goal for the region.
+Description: EZ Ride will coordinate with NJTPA, NJDOT, PANYNJ, TransCom and NJ TRANSIT, as requested, to identify, promote, plan, and implement suitable TDM initiatives that contribute to effective State and regional infrastructure planning and system operations in a corridor or regional setting.
+Traffic delays and congestion is the norm, and the reduction of traffic is a major goal for the region.
 EZ Ride will disseminate information on construction related congestion mitigation projects, boost usage of carpool/vanpools by providing information of available subsidies and encourage use of public transit by linking major employment centers to major transit hubs using shuttle services.